Digital marketing is an invaluable resource for any nonprofit that wants to optimize its advocacy, fundraising, impact, and stewardship.

 When you write an interactive label, perform a quick test.
 If you wrote the copy on a blank piece of paper and showed it to a stranger, would they understand what you are talking about?
 Is it descriptive enough that they would understand the context and have reasonable expectations about the content to follow?

 Online donation processing is among the more challenging aspects of running a nonprofit.
 A quality, customizable payment processing platform that integrates into your existing content management system (WordPress, HubSpot, Drupal, etc.) is a lifesaver for small-to-medium nonprofits.

 An embedded platform increases conversions during the donation stage because users stay on the same domain and can donate through multiple trusted methods, such as PayPal, Apple Pay, or Google Pay.
 Some platforms also allow you to receive donations in foreign currency and harvest donor data, letting you personally thank donors or send annual donation reminders.

 I recommend Donorbox for small-to-medium organizations.
 The platform is robust, reputable, and has quality customer support.
 Plus, Donorbox is free to use for the first $1,000 you collect each month.
-The platform charges 1.5% on donations after $1,000.
+The platform charges a 1.5 percent fee on donations after $1,000.

 Below is an example of how the Donorbox payment form can look, via one of Portent’s pro bono clients, Rise Up School of Dance.